DuPage County Wills Attorney

 Note: Although a properly prepared and executed living will can provide a viable direction about your future treatment, you may be better advised to create a Power of Attorney for Health Care, which provides a more flexible health care directive.

 A change to an existing Will must be done in writing and be formally executed with the same requisite steps as required in the creation of any Last Will and Testament.
 Handwritten changes are not binding, legally enforceable, or effective ways to change a document.

 Unlike what you may see on TV or the movies, contesting a will occurs in very few instances.
 Just because you do not agree with the terms of someone’s Last Will and Testament does not provide legal grounds to contest a Will.
 The person contesting must prove, by credible evidence presented to the Court in a probate proceeding, any of the following:

 - The Testator (person creating and signing the will) was not of sound mind and body, (lacked requisite legal capacity) when the last will and testament was created.

 - The Testator was coerced or pressured to include will provisions they wouldn’t otherwise have done, except for the coercion or pressure, which would otherwise not be in keeping with his/her wishes.

 - The Last Will and Testament was not properly prepared or witnessed.

 Whether you need to create/update a simple or living will or you are dealing with a contested will, Michael V. LoCicero, Attorney at Law, can help.
-Contact the law office today at 630-932-7007 for your free consultation.
-DuPage County estate planning attorney represents clients for wills, trusts, probates and other estate planning issues in Cook County and DuPage County, including the areas of Elmhurst, Villa Park, Lombard, Itasca, Hillside, Naperville, Wheaton, Willowbrook, and surrounding Illinois communities.
+Contact our law office today at 630-932-7007 for your free consultation.
+Our DuPage County estate planning attorney represents clients for wills, trusts, probate, and other estate planning issues in Cook County and DuPage County, including the areas of Elmhurst, Villa Park, Lombard, Itasca, Hillside, Naperville, Wheaton, Willowbrook, and surrounding Illinois communities.